derza-essien/Accelerated-HFT-System/README.md

 - **Throughput:** ~18x mean / ~68x peak vs a NumPy baseline for 17x17 ATA matrices (including AXI DMA transfer between the PS and PL - which was a critical path).
 - **Accuracy:** mean quantisation error of 1.25%.
-Deemed negligible due to the high sample number
+Deemed negligible due to the high number of samples

 ## Repository layout